SYSC-4907-Group-51/backend/visualize/README.md

 Unauthorized                                      | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}`

 ## /delete-key
+A key can be deleted using this API.
 ### Method
 `DELETE`